ezzhang8/Trie/cli/README.md

 The command line interface for the trie.

 # Installation
-This CLI can be installed by running
+This CLI can be installed by running <br>
 `npm i @ezzhang8/trie-cli`

 # Usage